HewlettPackard/Rancher-on-SimpliVity/README.md

      engineInstallURL: 'https://releases.rancher.com/install-docker/19.03.sh'
      tls_source: rancher
    ```
-   If you want to supply your own certificates you will have to set tls_source to secret and let the playbooks know where to find your certificates as shown in the example below:
+   If you want to supply your own certificates you will have to set `rancher.tls_source` to `secret` and let the playbooks know where to find your certificates as shown in the example below:
    ```
    rancher:
      url: https://rancher.hpe.org